syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Screen reader support

-The `SfDataGrid` can be accessed easily by the screen readers in the following ways in Android and iOS platforms:
+The `SfDataGrid` can be accessed easily by the screen readers in the following ways on Android and iOS platforms:

 * Cell contents can be read by tapping the required cell.
 * Read the adjacent cell's content by swiping right or left.
-* Scroll the datagrid vertically and horizontally by dragging two fingers.
+* Scroll the Datagrid vertically and horizontally by dragging two fingers.

 ## Sufficient contrast

-The `SfDataGrid` provides the sufficient color contrast to make the cell content easier.
+The `SfDataGrid` provides sufficient color contrast to make the cell content easier.
 Use the following properties to customize the appearance of the datagrid elements.

 * [currentCellStyle](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/currentCellStyle.html)
 * [frozenPaneElevation](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/frozenPaneElevation.html)